schteppe/doc.js/README.markdown

  */
 ```

-### Page and MainPage
+### Page
-Use the @mainpage to create the first page in your documentation.
-The @page command works in the same way, but creates a new separate page in your doc.
+Use the @page to create a page in your documentation.

 ```
 /**
- * @mainpage My Personal Index Page
+ * @page My Personal Index Page
- *
- * @section intro_sec Introduction
- * This is the introduction.
- *
- * @section install_sec Installation
- *
- * @subsection step1 Step 1: Opening the box
- * etc...
+ * Everything but the page title is parsed to be the page content.
+Soon there will be support for some markup language here too.
  */
 ```